SolidDigital/masseuse/README/BaseView.md

         // The model "class" to be used for this.model
         // If left undefined or falsey Backbone.Model is used by default modelData : { ... },
-        // The data the ModelType will be initialized with bindings : [
+        // The data the ModelType will be initialized with using a `model.set(modelData)` bindings : [
         ['model', 'change:price', 'showNewPrice'],
         ['model', 'change:discount', 'animateAdvertisement']